Active Directory Monitoring: Replication

 Active Directory replication failures are like a leaking water pipe in your wall.
 You don’t...

-Years back, some of you may remember, Active Directory (AD) was all the rage.
-I recall its release with Microsoft Windows Server 2000 and wrote entire books on the subject, everything from design to deployment to continued maintenance.
-Over time, it has lost its novelty as the shiny new toy, but it hasn’t lost its value as the foundation piece to all other aspects of your network and on-premises servers, like Exchange.
+Years back, Active Directory (AD) was all the rage.
+I recall its release with Microsoft Windows Server 2000 and entire books were written on the subject, everything from design to deployment to continued maintenance.
+Over time, AD has lost its novelty as the shiny new toy, but it hasn’t lost its value as the foundation piece to all other aspects of your network and on-premises servers, like Exchange.
 That has held true even with its cloud-based cousin Azure AD.
 Nothing takes out the entire Microsoft 365 suite like an Azure AD outage because identity management and a host of other server necessities are tied back to it.

 Reputationally, AD is believed to just “work.”
 Historically, that’s not the whole story.
 Ask anyone that has chased after the needle in a haystack when an application is throwing errors due to an underlying AD issue that wasn’t immediately visible.
 It manifests with support tickets that revolve around the symptom (for example, “I can’t use application X”), but nothing points directly to it being a domain controller issue, a replication issue, an LDAP Kerberos issue, and so on.
 Tracking down the cause of the problem is near impossible and might take days or weeks.
 Providing visibility into these gaps is where ENow shines and makes the complex simple.